carapace-sh/carapace-bin/README.md

 ## Status

 A major part of the completers has been generated from help pages so there will be some quirks here and there.
-Also completion depends on what [rsteube/carapace](https://github.com/rsteube/carapace) is capable of so far which by itself is also limited by [spf13/pflag](https://github.com/spf13/pflag/) (e.g. shorthand-only flags are currently only possible due to [PR 256](https://github.com/spf13/pflag/pull/256)).
+Also completion depends on what [rsteube/carapace](https://github.com/rsteube/carapace) is capable of so far which by itself is limited by [spf13/pflag](https://github.com/spf13/pflag/) (e.g. shorthand-only flags are currently only possible due to [PR 256](https://github.com/spf13/pflag/pull/256)).

 ## Example